eth4io/eth4io.github.io/_posts/2018-08-11-build-a-blog-with-github-pages-jekyll-and-tale.markdown

 └── index.html # can also be an 'index.md' with valid YAML Frontmatter
 ```

+The first step after build a cool Jekyll site, customize it.

-The first step might be edit `_config.yml` to customize your site with your own title, name, etc.
+edit `_config.yml` to customize your site with your own title, name, etc.

 Then create a new post in `_posts` directory to test how it works.

 Further reading
 ----
 Configure your sites, <https://help.github.com/articles/configuring-jekyll/>

-Find a cool theme for your site, <http://http://jekyllthemes.org/>
+Find a cool theme for your site, <http://http://jekyllthemes.org/>.
+(This site used [Tale](https://github.com/chesterhow/tale))

-You can find all almost FAQs here, <https://help.github.com/categories/customizing-github-pages/>
+You can find almost all FAQs here, <https://help.github.com/categories/customizing-github-pages/>

 References
 ----